-With the modal verbs, you must make the following changes:
+With the modal verbs, you should make the following changes:

-Now that you have a clearer idea about reported speech in English, put your skills to the test with these exercises.
-Convert each of the following sentences to the indirect style in English!
+Now that you have a clearer idea about indirect speech in English, we invite you to test your skills with these exercises.

-- “Our teacher will go to London tomorrow,” said Jenny.
+- “Our cousin will go to Moscow next week,” said Trina.

 - “Where are you playing soccer today?” asked Tom.

-- “My aunt will celebrate her birthday next week,” Paul said to me.
+- “My aunt will celebrate her birthday next week,” Paul told me.

 - “Can you write that email for me?” asked Jessica.